Nonparametric estimation of directional highest density regions

 Since $(S^1,d_E)$ is a metric space when $d_E$ denotes the metric induced by the Euclidean norm $\|\cdot\|$ in $S^1$, it is possible to write Let us recall that, if $A$ and $B$ are non-empty compact sets in $(S^1,d_E)$, the Hausdorff distance between $A$ and $B$ is established as follows where $d_E(\{x\},B)=\inf_{y\in B}\{d_E(x,y)\}$.
 The metric $d_H$ is not completely successful in detecting differences in shape properties.
 In other words, two sets can be very close in $d_H$ and still show quite different shapes.
 This typically happens where the boundaries $\partial A$ and $\partial B$ are far apart, no matter the proximity of $A$ and $B$.
 So a natural way to reinforce the notion of visual proximity between two sets provided by Hausdorff distance is to account also for the proximity of the respective boundaries.
 In particular, this error criterion is considered in \cite{cuevasManteiga} in order to establish the consistency in the sphere of the plug-in estimator defined in (\ref{Gtest}).

 For instance, for the sandhoppers example, Figure \ref{intro1} shows the plug-in estimators obtained for the two samples of sandhoppers represented in Figure \ref{intro0}.
-Note that the value of the level $t$ considered is large enough in order to detect the greatest modes of the two sample distributions corresponding to morning and afternoon samples.
+Note that the value of the level $t$ considered is large enough in order to detect the greatest modes of the two sample distributions corresponding to April and October samples.
 These results allow us to confirm the differences between the two populations.
-The largest clusters of morning orientations are located around the angles $\pi/4$, $3\pi/4$ and $7\pi/4$.
-However, this is not the pattern observed for afternoon registries.
+The largest cluster of April orientations is located around the angle $7\pi/4$.
+However, the pattern observed for October registries is completely different.
+Although an only cluster is identified around the angle $3\pi/2$, if the level $t$ decreases slightly two additional groups can be detected around the angles $3\pi/4$ and $5\pi/4$, respectively.

 Regarding the earthquakes illustration, Figure \ref{earthquakes0} (right) shows the plug-in density level set contour in blue obtained from the selected sample of world earthquakes considered.
 Chosing a convenient value of the level $t$, the greatest mode of sample distribution is identified in the Southeast of Europe.
 Countries such as Italy, Greece or Turkey (located withint this cluster) are clearly risky areas.